fenimore/DemocracyDroid/README.md

 Democracy Droid
 ===============

-## Democracy Droid
+## Democracy Droid!

-This program parses the [Democracy Now!](http://democracynow.org) RSS-feed and it streams or downloads video, audio, or individual story broadcasts.
+This is a [Democracy Now!](http://democracynow.org) Android app which streams and manages downloads for the video and audio broadcast of Democracy Now!
+It also streams the live-stream (at 8am Eastern) and acts as a transcript reader for individual stories and headlines.
 It is a fully featured app :).
-Look in the app folder for an app-release.apk and install Democracy Droid on your phone.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"
       alt="Get it on Google Play"
       height="80">](https://play.google.com/store/apps/details?id=com.workingagenda.democracydroid)

 ## Disclaimer

 I have no affiliation with Democracy Now!

 ## License

 - Democracy Droid GPLv3
 - Picasso Apache 2 - http://square.github.io/picasso/
 - Democracy Now!
 CC BY-NC-ND 3.0 US
 - Jsoup MIT

 ## Latest Release

-2.6.0
+2.6.1

 ## Change Log